How Much Does Shed Roof Repair Cost?

 When a torn or damaged shed roof is left alone, it can allow water in, causing damage not only to the shed but also to anything left inside.
 Fortunately, these tears can be repaired quickly and easily with a few simple tools.

-You will require: A hammer will cost you £3 - £10, a tape measure will cost you £9 - £30 depending on the type you want, a screwdriver will cost you £7 - £13.
+You will require: a hammer will cost you £3 - £10, a tape measure will cost you £9 - £30 depending on the type you want, and a screwdriver will cost you £7 - £13.

 A utility knife will cost you £1 - £3, tacks will cost you £1 - £3, a ladder will cost you £30 - £50, and of course, some new roofing felt suitable for your shed roof will cost you £20 - £30 per m2.